Skip to main content

 Command chaining and output redirection operators (|, ||, &&, &, >, >>, ;) are not supported and are interpreted as strings when executed.

-Windows run command**
+run command on Windows

 To run other applications via run in Windows, use one of the examples below: